ThomasMertes/seed7/src/read_me.txt

                          character.
 Linux/Unix/BSD use ':' and
                          Windows uses ';'.

-  NULL_DEVICE: Name of the NULL device.
-               Under Linux/Unix/BSD this is "/dev/null".
-               Under Windows this is "NUL:".

   USE_MMAP: Defined when the mmap() function should be used,
             when a Seed7 source file is parsed or when a file is copied.